 There is no doubt that we are all different.
 But this is not a book about appearances or beliefs, this is about how we think differently, see differently, hear differently and learn differently.
 The Dominance Factor is a book that shows us how to understand and value this diversity.

-Carla Hannaford, the author of Smart Moves and The Dominance Factor, worked for many years as an educator and then lecturer in neurophysiology.
+, worked for many years as an educator and then lecturer in neurophysiology.
 Carla brings her experiences together to explain how our body and brain connect to develop natural neurological pathways for collecting and processing information.
 She shows how these natural pathways, or dominance profiles, affect the way we think and learn, and why we get so frustrated when someone else can’t see or understand things the way we do.

 Carla explains that when we are relaxed, we use both sides of our brain and also both our eyes, ears, hands and feet.
 But we favour one side over the other, and it is the combination of these dominant sides that form our dominance profile, revealing how and why we all see, hear, learn and do things differently.
 Conversely, in times of stress, these body/brain connections can become closed pathways making certain kinds of information hard to access and therefore making learning difficult.

 Take the brain/hand connection for example.
 When the neurological pathway for a dominant right hand is connected to a dominant logic (usually left) brain, we get someone who learns through writing and communication.
 On the other hand, if we have someone who is left-handed but is a dominant gestalt (usually right-brained), then that person is more likely to learn kinaesthetically or hands-on.
 But a person who is gestalt (right-brained), as well as right-handed, is likely to find conversation hard, and unless they are relaxed, kinaesthetic learning will also be difficult because it is not through their dominant hand.